bfxy/django-piston-doc/source/index.rst

 What Piston does
 ================

-* simple and direct way to access databases
+* Simple and direct way to access databases
-* includes authentication support (OAuth, Basic/Digest)
+* Includes authentication support (OAuth, Basic/Digest)
-* can respond to requests via JSON/XML/YAML/Pickle
+* Can respond to requests via JSON/XML/YAML/Pickle
-* supports streaming to clients and throttling
+* Supports streaming to clients and throttling
-* makes extensive use of HTTP status codes (including PUT and DELETE)
+* Makes extensive use of HTTP status codes (including PUT and DELETE)

 Getting started
 ===============